dwayneparton/jquery.scrollmation.js/README.md

 ScrollMation is designed to help developers animate elements on the scroll.
 Elements flyin and fade out as the user scrolls down the page.
 It's not super glamorous but it's a start.

 ## How it works

-Each element you animate needs an ID.
-This isn't ideal, I know, but it get's the job done for now.
-Maybe I'll fix this later.

 ### Element Options